Does Snapchat Have Parental Controls? What Every Parent Should Know

 Encourage children to block other users

-Let your child know that it’s okay to block users who make them feel unsafe or uncomfortable.
-To empower them, you can guide them through the process of blocking someone on Snapchat.
+Let your child know that it's okay to block users who make them feel unsafe or uncomfortable.
+To empower them, you can guide them through blocking someone on Snapchat.

 Get a parental control app

-If you want broader control beyond Snapchat, consider using third-party apps that offer parental controls.
-These apps will monitor the rest of your child’s phone, including other social media apps.
+If you want broader control beyond Snapchat's built-in tools, consider using a third-party parental control app.
+These apps monitor the rest of your child's phone, including other social media apps, and can alert you to potential issues that Family Center alone won't catch.
 Here are a few good options:

 FAQs